 Amy Houston is Managing Director of Management Assistance for the Robin Hood Foundation.
 She is among the nearly 50 social sector leaders that Vivien Hoexter and Linda C. Hartley interviewed for their new book, Big Impact: Insights & Stories from America’s Non-Profit Leaders.
+This article was originally published on February 9, 2018.

 What is the greatest misconception about you?